 Lastly, debtors should re-consider their future and set up a plan.
 Seeking assistance is imperative if you are on an unsustainable path.

-I suggest we all consider what traits influence us and how gaining that awareness can improve our financial outcomes.
+I suggest we all consider what traits influence us and identify our money personalities.
+I believe that gaining that awareness can improve our financial outcomes.
 Knowing where we stand and how to modify behavior is vital to achieving security and attaining life’s goals.
 We are here to help you.